Cante flamenco

 The cante flamenco is part of musical tradition in the Andalusian region of Spain.
 Its origins are uncertain but scholars see many influences in the cante flamenco including: The traditional song of the gitanos (Spanish Gypsies), the Perso-Arab Zyriab song form, the classical Andalusian orchestras of the Islamic Empire, the Jewish synagogue chants, Mozarabic forms such as zarchyas and zambra, Arabic zayal (the foundation for the Fandango), and Andalusian regional folk forms, as well as West African and South American influences as seen in the cantes de ida y vuelta.
-Flamenco embodies awealth of musical cultures — Roma, Arab, Berber, Jewish, and Christian.
+Flamenco embodies a wealth of musical cultures — Roma, Arab, Berber, Jewish, and Christian.

 Flamenco developed into its definitive form during its Golden Age (1869-1910).
 Beginning in 1910, cante flamenco was popularized by the opera flamenca which included the lighter forms of flamenco such as fandangos and cantes de ida y vuelta.
 In order to preserve the "authentic" cante jondo (deep song), Manuel de Falla and Federico García Lorca, organized the Concurso de Cante Jondo in Granada in 1922.
 Singers from all over Andalusia travelled to join in the competition.
 The first two prizes went to El Tenazas and El Caracol.